What is the child tax credit?

 In 2022, the credit is set to revert to its prior-law levels.
 Under those rules, which were established by 2017’s Tax Cuts and Jobs Act (TCJA), taxpayers could claim a CTC of up to $2,000 for each child under age 17 who is a citizen.
 The credit is reduced by 5 percent of adjusted gross income over $200,000 for single parents ($400,000 for married couples).
 If the credit exceeds taxes owed, taxpayers can receive up to $1,400 of the balance as a refund, known as the additional child tax credit (ACTC) or refundable CTC.
 However, under the TCJA rules, the ACTC would be limited to 15 percent of earnings above $2,500, which means filers with very low income could not claim the credit or they could claim a reduced credit (figure 1, grey line).

-Starting in 2018, a $500 credit is available to dependents who are not eligible for either the $3,600 or $3,000 credits for children under age 18 (or under prior law, the $2,000 CTC for children under 17 (figure 1).
+Starting in 2018, a $500 credit was made available to dependents who were not eligible for either the $3,600 or $3,000 credits for children under age 18 (or under prior law, the $2,000 CTC for children under 17 (figure 1).
 Before 2018, these individuals would not have qualified for a tax credit but would have qualified for a dependent exemption, which was eliminated by the 2017 Tax Cuts and Jobs Act (TCJA).
 Dependents eligible for this credit include children age 18 (and age 17 under the TCJA rules) and children ages 19–24 who were in school full time in at least five months of the year.
 Also included are older dependents—representing about 6 percent of dependents eligible for the CTC) as well as some children who are not US citizens qualify for the $500 credit, referred to as the other dependent credit on tax forms (figure 1, yellow line).

 The TCJA is set to expire after 2025, meaning the CTC is scheduled to revert to its pre-TCJA form.